UstadMobile/RESPECT-Requirements/README.md

 # RESPECT Compatible

-RESPECT (_Resilient Edtech Standard Platform for Educational Courseware and Technologies_) compatible is the use of existing edtech APIs and HTTP standards to create apps and content that can work in low resource environments.
+RESPECT (_Resilient Edtech Standard Platform for Educational Courseware and Technologies_) is a set of requirements (including the use of existing open-standard edtech APIs) for edtech apps to deliver a high quality experience in Low and Middle Income Country (LMIC) markets.

-Teachers/students/education institutions using RESPECT compatible apps can:
+Teachers/students/education institutions using apps that meet the RESPECT requirements can:
-* Use one account to access any RESPECT compatible app
+* Use one account to access any RESPECT compliant app
 * Reduce download bandwidth usage/costs 95%+
 * Work offline when connectivity is not available and sync data when a connection is available
 * Keep their data on a server in a location of their choice

-The upcoming _RESPECT runtime library_ will make it easy for edtech developers to make their apps work smoothly in offline and limited connectivity settings by:
+* Install the app on almost any phone/device they are likely to have because the app will be sufficiently small, fast, and light

-* Automatically downloading and verifying downloads from nearby devices instead of from the Internet where available (e.g. where 2 or more students are accessing the same lesson)
+The upcoming [libRESPECT](https://github.com/UstadMobile/librespect) library will provide edtech developers with an easy-to-use open-source component they can easily embed in their own apps to meet the RESPECT requirements. libRESPECT can help manage offline content download, caching, and synchronization of learner progress data.

-* Allowing developers to bundle a list of URLs (links) into a file that can then be saved/loaded from a USB stick / SD card so content (e.g. lessons etc) can be easily pre-loaded for offline use
+# Technical requirements

-* Automatically handling synchronization of learner progress data to/from a Learning Management System.
+The technical requirements are a set of objective criteria that can be applied to an edtech app to determine if it meets the RESPECT requirements.

 ## Terminology: